 Function Converts strings between character sets.
-Syntax CSCONVERT (string-expression, 'target-charset' [, 'source-charset']) Parameters string-expression The string. target-charset The destination character set.
+Syntax CSCONVERT (string-expression, ' target-charset' [, ' source-charset']) Parameters string-expression The string. target-charset The destination character set.
 Target-charset can be one of the following: • os_charset The character set used by the operating system. • db_charset The character set used by the database. • any other supported character set label You can specify any of the Adaptive Server Anywhere supported character set labels.
-For more information, see "Character set labels" on page 265 of the book ASA Database Administration Guide . source-charset The character set used by the original string-expression.
-The default is db_charset.
-Source-charset-name can be one of the following: • os_charset The character set used by the operating system. • db_charset The character set used by the database. ♦ any other supported character set label You can specify any of the Adaptive Server Anywhere supported character set labels.
-For more information, see "Character set labels" on page 265 of the book ASA Database Administration Guide.
-Example 1 This fragment converts the mytext column from the Traditional Chinese character set to the Simplified Chinese character set: SELECT CSCONVERT (mytext, 'cp936', 'cp950') FROM mytable Example 2 This fragment converts the mytext column from the database character set to the Simplified Chinese character set: SELECT CSCONVERT (mytext, 'cp936') FROM mytable
+For more information, see "Character set labels" [ASA Database Administration Guide, page 304]. source-charset The character set used by the original string-expression.
+The default is db_charset .
+Source-charset-name can be one of the following: • os_charset The character set used by the operating system. • db_charset The character set used by the database. ◆ any other supported character set label You can specify any of the Adaptive Server Anywhere supported character set labels.
+For more information, see "Character set labels" [ASA Database Administration Guide, page 304].
+Standards and compatibility ◆ SQL/92 SQL/92 compatible.